manuelmazzuola/manuelmazzuola.github.io/_posts/2021-02-17-my-first-neural-network.md

 def ExifImageBlock(cls=PILImage):
   """
-  if images are rotated with the EXIF orentation flag it must be respected when loading the images
+  if images are rotated with the EXIF orientation flag it must be respected when loading the images

   ExifImageBlock can be pickled (which is important to dump learners)